-And these are the top 5 mobile e-commerce trends you can easily introduce in your new application.
-We selected down-to-earth and applicable options — those you can implement and, what’s more, those that will be indeed practical for the users and not just there for the sake of being trendy.
+These are the top 10 trends in ecommerce industry you can easily introduce in your new application.
+We selected down-to-earth and applicable current ecommerce trends — those you can implement and, what’s more, those that will be indeed practical for the users and not just there for the sake of being trendy.
 After all, every feature is there for the users’ convenience.

-Mindfully following best practices is a sure way to transform a just-so-good app into a truly excellent one, the one users will want to spend hours on rather than close after meeting an inconvenience.
+Mindfully following best practices and trends in ecommerce during full-cycle mobile app development is a sure way to transform a just-so-good app into a truly excellent one, the one users will want to spend hours on rather than close after meeting an inconvenience.

 What is the future of the e-commerce industry?

 The future of e-commerce lies in optimizing the shopping process.
 More payment options, one-click orders, and chatbots are the trends bringing convenience to the e-commerce app users.

 What is the latest trend in the e-commerce industry?